beardog108/firefox-privacy-addons/README.md

 ## Tracking Protection

 * [Privacy Badger](https://addons.mozilla.org/en-us/firefox/addon/privacy-badger-firefox/) - As you browse, Privacy Badger identifies 3rd party domains that show up around the web, and tries to intelligently disable cookies or entirely block the request.
 You can also use its simple interface to block domains yourself, although it works pretty well 'out of the box'.
-* [Ghostery](https://addons.mozilla.org/en-us/firefox/addon/ghostery/) - Another tracker blocker, allows you to block trackers by cateogory.
+* [Ghostery](https://addons.mozilla.org/en-us/firefox/addon/ghostery/) - Another tracker blocker, allows you to block trackers by category.
 * [Decentraleyes](https://addons.mozilla.org/en-US/firefox/addon/decentraleyes/) - Replaces many [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) requests with locally loaded content, which speeds up your browsing and prevents some CDN tracking.
 Decentraleyes is missing many CDNs, however.
 * [Random Agent Spoofer](https://addons.mozilla.org/en-US/firefox/addon/random-agent-spoofer/) - Randomizes [User Agent Header](https://en.wikipedia.org/wiki/User_agent) and many other identifying features on a user-defined timer.
 Also has toggle switches to various about:config options related to [browser fingerprinting](https://wiki.mozilla.org/Fingerprinting).
 * [PureURL](https://addons.mozilla.org/en-US/firefox/addon/pure-url/) - Removes tracking fields from URLs before they are loaded by the browser.